Ceramic-Blue-Tim/Guidelines/source/misc.md

 ## Interfaces using Qt

-A convenient way to create GUI is the use of Qt Designer along with Python.
+A fast and convenient way to create GUI is the use of Qt Designer along with Python.
 Qt Designer provides a graphical interface to developp the GUI that can later be translated to Python.
+Qt is originally native C++ so for application that require higher performances or very specific interactions, it is better to use Qt Creator (C++ coding of Qt library).
+The designed ui (*.ui) describing widgets and layout can be interpreted by both Python and C++.

 ```Bash
 pip install PyQt5